devzendo/transputer-macro-assembler/README.md

 Current work:
   * Using it to build "hello world", Node Server client code, eForth.
+  * Adding support for the full T414/T800/T801/T805 instruction set in .TRANSPUTER mode.
   * use types to enforce case of symbols/fixups consistently

 Remaining work: